 Understanding the Scouting Program

-The Scouting program emphasizes helping young men develop character, citizenship, and mental and physical fitness.
+The Scouting program emphasizes helping Scouts develop character, citizenship, and mental and physical fitness.
 Among the handful of methods used to build on these aims of Scouting are adult association, leadership development, and advancement.

 Besides parents and relatives, school teachers, religious leaders, and possibly coaches, most Scout-age youth don’t have much contact with many other adults or professionals.
 A Scout’s association with his merit badge counselors provides an excellent way for him to grow and gain confidence through exposure to quality adults who serve as positive role models and mentors.
 Meeting people from business and community leaders to trained specialists and enthusiastic hobbyists, a Scout can experience personal growth and a positive life-altering experience while in pursuit of a merit badge.